-Customer satisfaction is defined as an overall evaluation based on the customer's total purchase and consumption experience with a good or service over time (Anderson, Fornell, and Mazvancheryl 2004; Fornell 1992).
+Customer satisfaction is defined as an overall evaluation based on the customer's total purchase and consumption experience with a good or service over time (Anderson, Fornell and Mazvancheryl 2004; Fornell 1992).
 In the marketing literature, customer satisfaction has been recognized as an important part of corporate strategy (Fornell et al. 2006) and a key driver of firm long-term profitability and market value (Gruca and Rego 2005).

-Why should a firm's CSR initiatives lead to greater customer satisfaction?
-At least three research streams point to such a link: First, both institutional theory (Scott 1987) and stakeholder theory (Maignan, Ferrell, and Ferrell 2005) suggest that a company's actions appeal to the multidimensionality of the consumer as not only an economic being but also a member of a family, community, and country (Handelman and Arnold 1999).
-Building on this, Daub and Ergenzinger (2005) propose the term "generalized customer" to denote people who are not only customers who care about the consumption experience but also actual or potential members of various stakeholder groups that companies need to consider.
-Viewed in this way, such generalized customers are likely to be more satisfied by products and services that socially responsible firms (versus socially irresponsible counterparts) offer.
+Why should a firm's CSR initiatives lead to higher customer satisfaction?
+At least three research streams point to such a link.
+First, both institutional theory (Scott 1987) and stakeholder theory (Maignan, Ferrell and Ferrell 2005) suggest that a company's actions appeal to the multidimensionality of the consumer as not only an economic being, but also a member of a family, community, and nation (Handelman and Arnold 1999).
+Building on this, Daub and Ergenzinger (2005) propose the term of "generalized customer" to denote individuals who are not only customers that care about the consumption experience but also actual or potential members of various stakeholder groups that companies need to consider.
+Viewed in this way, such generalized customers are likely to be more satisfied by products and services offered by socially responsible firms (versus socially irresponsible counterparts).

 Second, a strong record of CSR creates a favorable context that positively boosts consumers' evaluations of and attitude toward the firm (Brown and Dacin 1997; Gürhan-Canli and Batra 2004; Sen and Bhattacharya 2001).
-Specifically, recent works on customer-company identification (Bhattacharya and Sen 2003, 2004) suggest that CSR initiatives constitute a key element of corporate identity that can induce customers to identify (i.e., develop a sense of connection) with the company.
-Indeed, Lichtenstein, Drumwright, and Bridgette (2004, p.
-17) note that "a way that CSR initiatives create benefits for companies appears to be by increasing consumers' identification with the corporation ... [and] support for the company."
-Not surprisingly, identified customers are more likely to be satisfied with a firm's offerings (e.g., Bhattacharya, Rao, and Glynn 1995; Bhattacharya and Sen 2003).
+Specifically, recent works on customer-company identification (Bhattacharya and Sen 2003; 2004) suggest that CSR initiatives comprise a key element of corporate identity that may induce customers to identify (i.e., develop a sense of connection) with the company.
+Indeed, Lichtenstein et al. (2004, p.
+17) note that "a way that CSR initiatives create benefits for companies appears to be by increasing consumer's identification with the corporation...[and] support for the company."
+Not surprisingly, identified customers are more likely to be satisfied with a firm's offerings (e.g., Bhattacharya and Sen 2003; Bhattacharya, Rao and Glynn 1995).

-The third literature stream that enables us to relate CSR to customer satisfaction examines the antecedents of customer satisfaction.
-For example, perceived value is a key antecedent that has been empirically shown to promote customer satisfaction (Fornell et al. 1996; Mithas, Krishnan, and Fornell 2005b).
-In our context, all else being equal, customers likely derive better perceived value and, consequently, higher satisfaction from a product that is made by a socially responsible company (i.e., added value through good social causes).
-Furthermore, engaging in CSR may allow firms to understand their generalized customers better and thus improve their customer-specific knowledge (Sen and Bhattacharya 2001).
-Because improving customer knowledge represents another antecedent that has been found to enhance customer satisfaction (Jayachandran et al. 2005; Mithas, Krishnan, and Fornell 2005a), we believe that CSR initiatives may help promote customer satisfaction.
+The third literature stream that enables us to relate CSR to customer satisfaction deals with the antecedents of customer satisfaction.
+For example, perceived value is a key antecedent that has been empirically shown to promote customer satisfaction (Fornell et al 1996; Mithas, Krishnan Fornell 2005b).
+In our context, all else equal, customers likely derive better perceived value and consequently higher satisfaction from a product that is made by a socially responsible company (i.e., added value via good social causes).
+Furthermore, engaging in CSR may allow firms to better understand their generalized customers and thus to improve their customer-specific knowledge (Sen and Bhattacharya 2001).
+Because improving customer knowledge represents another antecedent that has been found to enhance customer satisfaction (Jayachandran et al 2005; Mithas, Krishnan and Fornell 2005a), we believe that all else equal, CSR initiatives may help promote customer satisfaction.
+Overall,

-H1: All else being equal, firms that are viewed more favorably for their CSR initiatives enjoy greater customer satisfaction.
+H1: All else equal, firms that are viewed more favorably for their CSR initiatives enjoy greater customer satisfaction.